ckattenberg/gpo/readme.md

 # HPLC Gradient Profile Optimization

-This directory contains the Python code used to create computer simulations of chromatographic experiments and to apply optimization algorithms to them.
+This directory contains Python code for creating computer simulations of chromatographic experiments and applying optimization algorithms to gradient profile optimization.

 ## Installation